nkirtipal/BenchToModel/README.md

 # BenchToModel

-From the Laboratory Bench to Computational Models **⟹** Exploring Machine Learning, Deep Learning, and their applications in biology.
+From the Laboratory Bench to Computational Models **⟹** Exploring Machine Learning, Deep Learning, and their Aplications in Biology.

 ---
 ## Machine Learning